markthitrin/chapel-blog/content/posts/transformer-from-scratch/index.md

     }
 }

+// use + reduce expression
 proc PlusReduce4(ref A: [?D] real(32), out output real(32)) : void {
     output = + reduce(A);
 }

+// operator overloading
 operator +=(ref sum: real(32), ref A: [] real(32)) {
     var output: real(32) = 0.0;
     for i in A.domain {